KingJulian99/Simple-Inventory-Manager/README.md

 ## Selecting multiple objects for deletion
 It would have been nice to be able to select multiple inventory items in order to mass-delete them.

-# Thank you!
-Thank you very much for your time and consideration during this process.
-I really enjoyed building this application and learnt quite a lot throughout.

 I hope to hear how I did in the assessment, and wish you enjoy clicking around the app :D

 All the best!